 This is honestly one of the most difficult aspects of planning a Disney cruise… there are so many amazing options!
-Currently, the Disney Cruise Line has four ships, and three more are on the way.
+Currently, the Disney Cruise Line has five ships, and at least two more are on the way.
 They offer 3-15 night cruises to some amazing places including (but not limited to) Alaska, the Bahamas, Mexico, the Caribbean, and Europe.

 One thing to consider when choosing your itinerary is the cruise’s embarkation point.
 Most cruises are “round trip” in that they start and finish at the same port, but Disney does offer several “repositioning” cruises per year that allow you to start and finish at different ports.
 (Disney moves their ships to new locations depending on the season.)
 These cruises are unique and can even be less expensive.

 School breaks, major holidays, and special sailings will make for more crowded ships.
 But you’ll also want to take notice of the weather.
 While you may have smaller crowds and cheaper prices during the rainy season, you’ll have to take the risk of sailing during less-than-perfect weather.
 (You may also run the risk of having your vacation canceled or postponed due to hurricanes.)
 Weigh the pros and cons, and decide what’s best for you and your family.

 Also, be sure to check out our seasonal guides for more information on sailing during different times of the year: